City of Dewitt

 The City’s Cemetery Rules & Regulations are incorporated within the City Code, Cemetery Rules & Regulations which addresses such subjects as landscaping and decorations.
 Before you place any plants or decorative materials in the cemetery, please contact the City Hall at (517) 669-2441.
 The City reserves the right to remove all prohibited items without notice.

 Cemetery Decorations – Many Violating Cemetery Rules: Over the past couple of years, City staff has noted an increase in the number of gravesites that are being decorated in a manner inconsistent with the City’s Cemetery Ordinance which was enacted in 1997.
 The Ordinance was adopted in order to ensure that the general appearance of the Cemetery remains serene and park-like.
 When preparing to decorate grave sites for this season, please keep the following regulations in mind:

 Complaints made by visitors regarding the cemetery will be reviewed by the City.
 The City reserves the right to remove any prohibited item without prior notice.
 Questions about the Cemetery Ordinance should be directed to Lisa Grysen, City Clerk at (517) 669-2441 or at firstname.lastname@example.org.
 If you would like someone from the cemetery maintenance staff to meet you on-site to discuss your decorations or landscaping, contact Rich Miller, DPS Supervisor at (517) 669-5466 or email@example.com.

 If the following decorations are not removed by these dates, they shall be considered abandoned and may be disposed of by the City.
-The City shall annually give notice of these dates on the City web page and on the WITT Channel.
+The City shall annually give notice of these dates on the City web page.

 Are to be removed from the Cemetery by April 1st of each year: